 A study was conducted to examine the difference between the hot-hand and gambler's fallacy.
 The gambler's fallacy is the expectation of a reversal following a run of one outcome.
 Gambler's fallacy occurs mostly in cases in which people feel that an event is random, such as rolling a pair of dice on a craps table or spinning the roulette wheel.

 It is caused by the false belief that the random numbers of a small sample will balance out the way they do in large samples; this is known as the law of small numbers heuristic.
 The difference between this and the hot-hand fallacy is that with the hot-hand fallacy an individual expects a run to continue.

 There is a much larger aspect of the hot hand that relies on the individual.
 This relates to a person's perceived ability to predict random events, which is not possible for truly random events.
 The fact that people believe that they have this ability is in line with the illusion of control.

 Well, what does all this means and affect our investment decisions making?
-With all these illusion of control, we tend to believe that the " hot-hand " fund managers with good performance will continue to be good while in fact the past performance shall not have any influence or guarantee on their future success.
+With all these illusions of control, we tend to believe that the " hot-hand " fund managers with good performance will continue to be good while in fact, the past performance shall not have any influence or guarantee on their future success.

-As for the "gambler's fallacy ", we might think that after seven years of bull market since GFC, market is ready or time for another major correction soon (recently many experts are forecasting huge market correction in 2017 ), but again in actual fact, if market did collapse in coming months, it is all by random and not related to pass events at all.
+As for the "gambler's fallacy ", we might think that after seven years of the bull market since GFC, the market is ready or time for another major correction soon (recently many experts are forecasting huge market correction in 2017 ), but again in actual fact, if the market did collapse in coming months, it is all by random and not related to past events at all.

 Also, remember what John Maynard Keynes said " The market can remain irrational longer than you can remain solvent. "